Answers to questions about using the web site

 The User Dashboard it the central location for everything to do with YOU.
 Go there first whenever you login.
 Other than searching for hosts, everything else you need to interact with the website is linked from this page.

 From the Main Dashboard tab you can read and respond to reminders from us or messages from fellow users, read all past messages, see requests you've sent to hosts, the favorites you've bookmarked, and follow the links to add or update all aspects of your account and profile.
 If you are a host, you'll also have a Host Dashboard tab.
 Go there to update your availability calendar and see upcoming hosting requests from guests.You can also edit your host location details from there.

-There are various parts to your profiles and each has to be edited separately.
+There are various parts to your profile and each has to be edited separately.
 Your User Profile describes details about you (the user), your interests as well as your real name, address and phone numbers.
 Your Guest Profile is all about your rig and travel habits (you as a guest).
 It has to be separate so we can match guests up with hosts that fit your needs.
 If you're also a host, you will have a Host Location profile (one for each location you offer) where you'll edit those details.
-Then, of course, there's Your Account, where you'll edit things like your user name, email address, and password.

 Once a stay request is accepted by the host, we expect both host and guest to try to honor the scheduled visit.
 But we all know that sometimes life gets in the way.